-M. Jeanne Coyne (inc.)......Missing
+M. Jeanne Coyne (inc)......Missing

-At the time of this election, Mary Jeanne Coyne had served on the court slightly more than two years.
+This was Mary Jeanne Coyne's first election.
+By this time she had served on the court slightly more than two years.
 She was appointed in September 1982 to fill the vacancy caused by the resignation of James Otis.